 3) Don’t romanticize or generalize Native American cultures

-Indigenous people are not exotic mysterious ghosts as some folks in the world of complimentary medicine would have you believe.
+Indigenous people are not exotic mysterious ghosts as some folks in the world of complimentary medicine, alternative healing and general woo would have you believe.
 Indigenous people are alive and many are thriving today.
 There is no one monolithic “Native American people”.
 There are many different tribes and traditions within Native cultures.
 If you hear yourself saying “Native American people…..”, just take a breath and stop yourself.
 Who are you talking about?
 Are you talking about someone you know?
 Are you talking about wisdom connected with a specific tribe?
 Or are you talking about a mysterious “other” that’s more representative of myths and misconceptions than actual people?

 4) Support Indigenous Struggles for Self Determination and Liberation